 A gynaecologist or a specialist nurse usually fits a pessary.
 It needs to be removed, cleaned and replaced regularly.

 Vaginal pessaries can occasionally cause:

-- unpleasant smelling vaginal discharge, which could be a sign of an imbalance of the usual bacteria found in your vagina (bacterial vaginosis)
+- unpleasant smelling vaginal discharge, which could be a sign of a bacterial infection in the vagina (bacterial vaginosis)

 - some irritation and sores inside your vagina, and possibly bleeding